First-order algorithms for robust optimization problems via convex-concave saddle-point Lagrangian reformulation: Algorithms for solving saddle point formulation

 We now move to presenting the two algorithms, summarized in Table~\ref{tab:comparison.algorithms}.
 We will first state both for problem \eqref{eq:saddle_point_lifted} and give their convergence without proofs.
 In Section~\ref{sec:generalizations}, we shall prove the convergence of a generalized problem in a unified framework from which the `simple cases' will follow as straightforward corollaries.

 The first algorithm, presented in Section~\ref{sec:general}, applies to the case with the additional assumptions that $X$ is bounded and the functions $g_i$ have bounded subgradients over $X\times Z^i$.
-For this setting, convergence rate of $O(1/{\epsilon}^2)$ is attained, similar to the one obtained by \cite{ho2018online} under almost identical assumptions.
-In Section~\ref{subsubsec:PAPC.biaffine}, we consider the case where $g_i(\bx,\bz_i)$ are biaffine functions (or can be transformed to this form), and show that in this setting we can obtain a superior convergence rate of $O(1/\epsilon)$.
+For this setting, \shimrit{an iteration complexity of $O(1/{\epsilon}^2)$ is attained,} similar to the one obtained by \cite{ho2018online} under almost identical assumptions.
+In Section~\ref{subsubsec:CP.biaffine}, we consider the case where $g_i(\bx,\bz_i)$ are biaffine functions (or can be transformed to this form), and show that in this setting we can obtain a superior \shimrit{iteration complexity of $O(1/\epsilon)$.}